Thursday, November 3, 2011

 #1 - Let your runner find you

-It is extremely difficult to spot your favorite runner on the course, unless he or she is in the top 100.
-After that, the crowds get quite thick, everyone looks the same, and it's difficult to project when your friend will come by, as you don't know when they started (although the new runner tracking app may make this easier, if it works as advertised).
-What works MUCH better is if your friend finds you.
-Tell them EXACTLY where you will be (i.e. on the runner's right on Fifth Ave right at 117th St.), and they will likely find you.
-Also consider carrying a distinctive mylar balloon on a ten foot string so they can spot you from a few blocks away; this works brilliantly.
+It is extremely difficult to spot your favorite runner on the course, unless he or she is in the top 300.
+After that, the crowds get quite thick, everyone looks the same, and it's very difficult to project when your runner will come by, as you don't know when they started.

 #2.
 Plot out NOW exactly where you will be, so your runner knows where and when to find you